arunravi287/Grayscale-Image-Colorization/README.md

 </p>

 ### Results on Real Images
 We tested the model on the images we clicked with an iPhone.
 While the model does not perform well, we can still see that it is able to predict some shades of the right color.
+The picture on the left is the original colored image, the picture in the middle is the input grayscale image, and the image on the right is the output produced by our model.

 <p align="center">
     <img src="results/realimages/one.png">